TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

    For details about SD card creation, refer to the Processor SDK Linux Automotive User's Guide.

--# Copy the demo application to the `ethfw` directory of Linux file system in SD card.
+-# Copy the demo application to the `ethfw` directory of Linux filesystem in SD card.

    For J721E using FREERTOS: